pipp37/fhem_jessie/README.md

 ## Docker Container for FHEM House-Automation-System - Full install
 This Image is debian 8 (jessie) based, includes some stuff and has several perl modules installed.
-It schould run out of the box.
+It should run out of the box.

 ## Features
     * volume /opt/fhem